ubco-mds-2021-labs/dashboard1-group-g/README.md

 # Spotified (Group G)

-[Link to the deployed app](https://spotified-dashboard.herokuapp.com/), please note it's slow on the Heroku deployment and will take a few seconds to load and a few more seonds to update after any interactions.
+[Link to the deployed app](https://spotified-dashboard.herokuapp.com/), please note hat changes were made (wrangled data save to csv files) to speed up run times after all group member's deployed individually.
+This means the top link might be the only one that runs fast.
+The others all work, but are slow.

 [Link to Sara's deployment](https://prototype-deployment-test.herokuapp.com/)